rootstrap/FlowForms/docs/pages/android-utils/Binding.md

 ### View to FlowField binding

-Well, for android projects we have a `FlowForm.bind(...)` extension method that helps us reduce that boiler plate.
+Well, for android projects we have a `FlowForm.bind(...)` extension method that helps us reduce that boilerplate.
 In this case this "bind" function allow us to bind a field in our FlowForm to a View in the UI, which will automatically take care of triggering the FlowForm's `onValueChange`, `onFocus`, and `onBlur` validations for each field we specify when such events occur.

 <pre><code class="kotlin">
 private fun bindFields() {